50 Beowulf vs 50 AE: Extreme Semi-Auto Stopping Power

 Therefore, most mule deer hunters will opt for a round with more range like a 308 Winchester or 300 Win Mag.

-For whitetail hunters who operate in heavily wooded areas, the 50 Beowulf makes an excellent option as it offers fast follow up shots and an effective range around 150-200 yards depending on your load of choice.
+For whitetail hunters who operate in heavily wooded areas, the 50 Beowulf makes an excellent option as it offers fast follow-up shots and an effective range around 150-200 yards depending on your load of choice.

-However, the 50 AE is limited in its hunting range to around 50-100 yards for whitetail.
+The 50 AE is limited in its hunting range to around 50-100 yards for whitetail.

-The 50 AE is also an excellent choice for hogs if you prefer handgun hunting or want the added challenge of having to be closer to your prey.
+The 50 AE is also an excellent choice for hogs if you prefer handgun hunting – or want the added challenge of having to be closer to your prey.

 Ammo and Rifle Cost/Availability

-However, the 50 Beowulf is only available for the AR-15 at the time of writing.
+The 50 Beowulf is only available for the AR-15 at the time of writing.

 Reloading